Selena Gomez And The Weeknd May Attend The 2017 Grammy Awards As A Couple

 According to the report, The Weeknd’s team contacted the planners behind the event within the last few days to confirm his appearance, as well as the appearance of his new flame.

-As TMZ pointed out, The Weeknd’s decision to reach out to the party planners is a good sign that he and Selena Gomez are continuing to getting closer during their Italian getaway, which has taken them to a number of towns including Florence.
+As TMZ pointed out, The Weeknd’s decision to reach out to the party planners is a good sign that he and Selena Gomez are continuing to get closer during their Italian getaway, which has taken them to a number of towns including Florence.
 However, as the outlet also stated, Selena Gomez and The Weeknd are not yet confirmed to be sitting together at the event.

 As Selena Gomez and The Weeknd continue to enjoy their time overseas, the “Starboy” singer is reportedly requesting that The Recording Academy change his and Gomez’s current seating arrangements and allow them to be seated beside one another.